MegaOptimal/Jupyter_Notebooks/README.md

 * First, you need to install SageMath in your OS ([Check the SageMath guide for especific details](https://doc.sagemath.org/html/en/installation/)).
 I recommend [this guide](http://cientic.uis.edu.co/grupobioquimicateorica/wp-content/uploads/2022/05/Installation_of_Sage_in_WSL.pdf) for Windows Users.
 * Since a barebones version of GAP comes with SageMath, there's no need to install it on it's own.
 * However, there's a problem with the Numericalsgps package: It's not pre-installed within SageMath's version of GAP.
-We can solve this problem by [installing it ourselves (TODO)]()
+We can solve this problem by [installing it ourselves](Numericalsgps-on-SageMath)

 ### Usage